MylesReeder96/webtech-assignment-1/assignment1/documentation.md

 the risk of clashing colours which could make certain parts of thge website difficult to read or in some cases unreadable.

 >headers and footers:
+As can be observed the headers and footers of all of the different pages are identical the reason being for this again being simplicity.
+The last thing a user wants to see when they go onto a website they are not entirely familiar with is all of the navigation bars changing positions every time that they go to another page as it just make it confusing

 >main sections:

 ## 2.3.
 Accessability